adagora/minting-on-Cardano-blockchain/README.md

 - https://blockfrost.io/

 # Minting
-To mint token or NFT follow by instruction included in doc folder (inside minting folder), name: "Minting Tokens & NFTs on Cardano".
+To mint token or NFT follow by instruction included in doc folder, name: "Minting Tokens & NFTs on Cardano".
 You must follow by the standards and take care about policy.

 # Unsig reconstruction
 ## The code is extracted from transaction metadata, you can find that data on blockchain explore: https://cardanoscan.io/transaction/e4a90da18935e73f7fd6ffaa688b35b011a1a8a710b47bdb5d7103a05afc0197?tab=metadata